irsbugs/cmrt/Simulation Website.md

 *    Simulation computer host name: `CMRT-Demo`

 ### Tailoring:
-In the home folder create a bin folder for bash and Python scripts. `$ mkdir bin` In the home folder create a backup folder. `$ mkdir civicrm_backup`
+In the home directory create a bin directory for bash and Python scripts. `$ mkdir bin` In the home directory create a backup directory. `$ mkdir civicrm_backup`

 ### SSH installed on your normal computer.